 Global Impacts: a summary

-The 2014 report is the second formal, quantitative evaluation of the MSC program's performance.
+The 2015 report is the third formal, quantitative evaluation of the MSC program's performance.
 It includes updates on 22 monitoring and evaluation indicators, which show how the MSC's objectives are being achieved.
-It includes data from 1999 up to 31 December.
-There are also case studies illustrating improvements being made by MSC certified fisheries.
+It includes data from 1999 up to 31 December 2014.

-The first Global Impacts Report (2013) demonstrated that almost all fisheries in the MSC program make significant improvements to their operations and the current report shows that this trend is continuing.
+The first Global Impacts Report (2013) demonstrated that almost all fisheries in the MSC program make significant improvements to their operations and the 2015 edition shows that this trend is continuing.

 "Our first report, published in 2013, demonstrated that almost all fisheries in the MSC program make significant improvements to their operations.
 Improvements are seen in target stock sustainability and management, as well as the impact of fisheries on non-target species and habitats.
-In total 322 fisheries, representing 10 per cent of global wild capture, are currently certified or in assessment.
+In total 231 fisheries, representing 10% of global wild capture, are currently certified.
 These fisheries are amongst the leaders in supplying sustainable seafood to consumers.
-MSC provides a pathway to seafood sustainability, but does not implement the changes.
+The MSC provides a pathway to seafood sustainability, but does not implement the changes.
 Sustainability is delivered by the fishery with support from supply chains, retailers, environmental NGOs, funders, and governments."